adhar-io/adhar/README.md

 - Evolve your design as long as it doesn't break the contract
 - Easy Collaborate with business team, tech team on same platform

-**Business Team** - Invole in transparent collaboration with Tech team by providing wireframes, prototypes and required business requirements directly in the system which tech team uses to build the application.
+**Business Team** - Business team involvement in transparent collaboration with the Tech team is crucial for designing and developing software products that align with business objectives and meet user needs.
+By providing wireframes, prototypes, and detailed business requirements directly in the system used by the Tech team, businesses can ensure seamless communication and alignment throughout the development process.

 - Create the prototypes which are part of real application, no through away effort after handing over to developers
 - Involve in improving the user journey through out the lifecycle